 - Peel and chop the apples.
 You will need 1 kg of apples after they're peeled.
 I used sweet Gala apples which are my favourite for this dish.

-- Make medjool date paste by combining medjool dates and 100 ml of water in a food processor.
+- Make medjool date paste by combining medjool dates (remove their pits before that) and 100 ml of water (if it's boiling water even better) in a blender.
 Mix on high speed for a few seconds.
 Scrape the mixture and mix again a little bit.

 - Transfer apples to a large pot.
 Depending on what variety of apples you are using you may need to add some water.
 I didn't need any.
 Be careful to not put too much water though.
 If there's too much water left in the pot you will have to cook the apples for longer and they will become too soft.